Élisabeth Baume-Schneider

-Élisabeth Baume-Schneider (née Schneider; /fr/; born 24 December 1963) is a Swiss politician who currently serves on the Federal Council (Switzerland) for the Social Democratic Party since 2023.
+Elisabeth Baume-Schneider (née Schneider; /fr/; born 24 December 1963) is a Swiss politician who currently serves on the Federal Council for the Social Democratic Party since 2023.
 She was elected on 7 December 2022, as the first representative of the Canton of Jura.

 Early life and education

-Élisabeth Baume-Schneider was born Élisabeth Schneider on 24 December 1963 in Saint-Imier, Switzerland, the youngest of three children, to Jean Schneider (1922–2016), a farmer and local politician in Les Bois.
+Elisabeth Baume-Schneider was born Elisabeth Schneider on 24 December 1963 in Saint-Imier, Switzerland, the youngest of three children, to Jean Schneider (1922–2016), a farmer and local politician in Les Bois.
 Her siblings are; Jean-Claude Schneider and Christiane Heiniger (née Schneider).

 Her paternal grandparents were German-speaking from the Bernese Seeland.
 During her childhood she hated the Bernese dialect spoken at home.
 In the 1980s, her parents lost their farm, Les Mûrs, due to the construction of a golf course.

 She graduated from high school in La Chaux-de-Fonds in 1983 and following she studied social sciences at the University of Neuchâtel.
 She obtained a licentiate in 1987.
 Between 1989 and 2002 she worked as a social worker in Franches-Montagnes and later for the cantonal administration of Jura.